paszu/3DSRepo/Hardmod-Downgrade.md

 Your version number will *not* have changed in the settings, but the exploit has worked.

-You can now follow the rest of this guide from [here](https://github.com/Plailect/Guide/wiki/Part-1-(Homebrew)).
-Remember that you will still need an alternate entrypoint
+**You can now follow the rest of this guide from [here](https://github.com/Plailect/Guide/wiki/Part-1-(Homebrew)).
+Remember that you will still need an alternate entrypoint such as one of the ones detailed in [Get Started](https://github.com/Plailect/Guide/wiki/Get-Started) in order to enter the homebrew launcher and downgrade.**